BobVarioa/jsvm/README.md

 # jsvm

+**Discontinued**, see my [blog post](https://bobvarioa.neocities.org/blog/posts/the-death-of-jsvm/) for more information.
+In short, check out [Porffor](https://github.com/CanadaHonk/porffor), a project that has similar goals.

 A "javascript" "vm" project.
 Currently this is very imcomplete, but the goal for this project is to create something that turns a subset of javascript into jvm bytecode currently, but eventually different formats as well.

 ## Rationale